Otto Rogers

-Otto Donald Rogers RCA (19 November 1935 – 28 April 2019) was a Canadian painter and sculptor from rural Saskatchewan whose abstract works reflects his belief as a member of the Baháʼí Faith in unity in diversity.
+Otto Donald Rogers RCA (19 November 1935 – 28 April 2019) was a Canadian painter and sculptor from rural Saskatchewan whose abstract works reflects his Baháʼí Faith in unity in diversity.
 His work has been widely exhibited.
 It is held in many private and public collections in Canada and other countries.

 Early years

 Otto Donald Rogers was born on 19 December 1935 in Kerrobert, Saskatchewan.

 He grew up on a farm near Kelfield, Saskatchewan.